FirstEverTech/Universal-Intel-WiFi-BT-Updater/README.md

 ## 🤝 Contributing

 Special thanks to [@atplsx](https://github.com/atplsx) who share driver information that makes tools like this possible.
 This tool is updated based on official Intel driver releases and the Windows Update catalog.
-If you have access to newer driver information or hardware support improvements, please support the project.
+If you have access to newer driver information or hardware informations, please support the project.

 We welcome contributions for:
 - New driver versions or hardware